-Office of Health Equity (OHE): Provides training on health literacy and cultural competency, develops the Kentucky Minority Health Status Report and provides technical assistance to programs, health systems and organizations on how to improve policies and practices to address health disparities and health equity.
+Office of Health Equity: Provides training on health literacy and cultural competency, develops the Kentucky Minority Health Status Report and provides technical assistance to programs, health systems and organizations on how to improve policies and practices to address health disparities and health equity.

 Community Health Action Teams/Kentucky Public Health Transformation: Local health departments in Kentucky collaborate with hospitals, healthcare professionals, schools, universities and other partners to develop strong community coalitions which prioritize their own health outcomes.
-Funds are awarded through a request for application process.
+Funds are awarded through an application process.

-Community Health Worker Program: Kentucky's Community Health Workers (CHWs) are front-line public health workers who connect people to vital resources in their community and provide health coaching in order to prevent hospitalizations, increase management of chronic conditions and medications, and improve overall health.
+Community Health Worker Program: Kentucky's community health workers are front-line public health workers who connect people to vital resources in their community and provide health coaching to prevent hospitalizations, increase management of chronic conditions and medications and improve overall health.

-Kentucky Asthma Management Program: Develops a strong Kentucky asthma partnership; analyzes and disseminates data on asthma and the burden and cost of avoidable hospitalizations, lost workdays and quality of life; develops tools for training school nurses, childcare providers and health professionals so that they can assist children and adults with asthma to manage their disease, create healthy homes and reduce the disparities that exist.
+Kentucky Asthma Management Program develops a strong Kentucky asthma partnership; analyzes and disseminates data on asthma and the burden and cost of avoidable hospitalizations, lost workdays and quality of life; develops tools for training school nurses, childcare providers and health professionals so they can help children and adults with asthma manage their disease, create healthy homes and reduce the disparities that exist.

-Chronic Obstructive Pulmonary Disease (COPD) Program: Build capacity for addressing COPD in Kentucky, one of the leading causes of death and disability; coordinate a state level advisory committee, develop fact sheets and a state strategic plan.
+Chronic Obstructive Pulmonary Disease (COPD) Program builds capacity for addressing COPD in Kentucky, one of the leading causes of death and disability, coordinates a state level advisory committee and develops fact sheets and a state strategic plan.

-Cancer Prevention: Provides for the development of tools and training for professionals and public awareness activities to reduce the number of new cancer cases and increase early detection.
+Cancer Prevention provides for development of tools and training for professionals and public awareness activities to reduce the number of new cancer cases and increase early detection.
 Focus areas include colon cancer, pediatric cancer and lung cancer.

-Sexual Assault Prevention and Rape Crisis: DPH contracts with the Department for Community Services and rape crisis centers to fulfill this mandatory set-aside funding from the PHHSBG.
-Staff members from the rape crisis centers implement sexual assault prevention strategies throughout communities.
-Trained staff members address the needs of victims.
+Sexual Assault Prevention and Rape Crisis: DPH contracts with the Department for Community Based Services and rape crisis centers to fulfill this mandatory set-aside PHHSBG funding.
+Staff from the rape crisis centers implements sexual assault prevention strategies throughout communities and address the needs of victims.

-The Preventive Health and Health Services Block Grant Advisory Committee holds public hearings for public review and comment.
+The PHHSBG Advisory Committee holds public hearings for public review and comment.

 Hearings are held at the Department for Public Health, 275 East Main Street, Frankfort, KY, 40621.

-Requests for a copy of the grant application may be made in writing to the department by using the information listed in the Contact Information section.
+Requests for a grant application may be made in writing to the department using the information listed in the Contact Information section.